digicademy/hydra-scraper/README.md

 **Possible improvements**

-- Package the script and move the download folder?
+- Package the script and move the download folder somewhere else?
 - Add conversion from LIDO to CGIF triples via lxml, RML, XSLT, or XTriples?
 - Add triple filter for CGIF?